 Parents Need to Know

-Parents need to know that the emotional thriller Heavy Rain has a dark story surrounding a serial killer who murders children.
-With a storyline like that, you know this isn't a game for young players.
-You play as four characters trying to stop the murders.
+Parents need to know that Heavy Rain is a psychological thriller for the PlayStation 3, PlayStation 4, and Windows PCs.
+The game has a dark story surrounding a serial killer who murders children.
+You play as four characters trying to stop the murders by their own methods.
 The game features near photorealistic graphics that show blood and violence; although the characters you control aren't usually responsible for these actions (most are in cutscenes or observed in the real-time environment).
 The game also has nudity (not full frontal), intimacy (kissing, groping, and rubbing), and a sex game which culminates in the act occuring offscreen.
 Alcohol, drugs, and smoking can be seen in the game, which is also laced with profanity.
-While this psychological thriller is exceptionally good as a video game -- and an experiment in interactive storytelling -- it was not made for young eyes or ears.